 Each standard category—for example, ‘bone, joint and muscle’ category or ‘heart and vascular system’ category—sets out the hospital treatments that must be covered by your private health insurer.
 If a policy covers a certain category, then it must cover everything listed in it—not only some things.

+If you are admitted to hospital for a planned treatment which is included in your policy and complications arise which are outside the scope of your policy, then your insurer is required to cover the treatment of the complication.
 For example, if a person has surgery for a digestive illness and they develop acute arrhythmia during the episode of hospital treatment, treatment by a cardiologist and cardioversion would be covered even if the person’s policy did not otherwise cover the Heart and vascular system clinical category.

 Insurers are required to cover elective procedures that are covered by your policy, and all associated services or complications arising from that procedure.